DAGIS (Increased Health and Wellbeing in Early Education and School Children) is a research project on Finnish preschool and school children.

 |2014-2015||Planning and conducting the cross-sectional study and planning the RCT||Interviews with parents and preschool personnel were conducted.
 These were used to gain knowledge about children’s EBRBs at home and preschool. |

 A pilot study was used to test questionnaires and measuring equipment planned for the cross-sectional survey.Information gained was used to adjust the study design for the cross-sectional survey.

-|2016||Workshops||Participating parents and preschool personnel were invited to attend workshops.
-Workshops were used to update participants on the results of the cross-sectional study and to further develop methods for the intervention.
+After the cross-sectional study, participating parents and preschool personnel were invited to attend workshops.
+Workshops were used to update participants on the results of the study and to further develop methods for the intervention.

-|2017-2018||Project||A 6 month project with a randomised controlled trial was conducted.
+|2017-2018||Randomised controlled trial (RCT)||A 6-month project with a randomised controlled trial was conducted.
 The project was based on the results of all the stages above.
 The intervention was conducted to attempt to improve children’s healthy EBRBs and strengthen self-regulation skills.
 The project was conducted in 2 municipalities and altogether 800 children and parents and 30 preschools participated in project. |

 Test-retest-reliability study was conducted in spring 2018.
 Participants of this study did not participate in the project phase.

 As part of the project, an extensive evaluation of the project’s results, impact and process was carried out.